 Metastasis is the process by which cancer spreads from its primary site of origin to other places in the body.
 Tumor cells escape from the primary tumor and travel in the blood stream or lymphatics to reach distal sites such as the skeleton.

-Skeletal metastases from carcinomas are the most common malignant tumors involving bone (far more common than primary bone tumors, that is).
-Solid organ cancers most likely to spread to the bones include those of the breast, lung, thyroid, kidney, and prostate.
-Blood cell cancers such as lymphoma and multiple myeloma are also commonly seen.
+Skeletal metastases from carcinomas are the most common malignant tumors involving bone, far more common than primary bone tumors.
+Solid organ cancers most likely to spread to bone include cancers of the breast, lung, thyroid, kidney, and prostate.
+Blood cell cancers such as lymphoma and multiple myeloma are also commonly detected in the skeleton.

 Metastatic lesions are of course not made of normal bone tissue and therefore are at risk for a so-called pathological fracture.
 (The term “pathological fracture,” seemingly redundant, refers to fracture in a bone that is itself not normal, as discussed below.)

-Typically, skeletal metastases are osteolytic (Figure 1): the tumor cells in the bone increase osteoclast activity, eroding the bone.
-This lysis of bone can cause pain, increase the risk of fracture, and produce hypercalcemia, as calcium is released from the breakdown of mineralized bone.
+Typically, skeletal metastases are osteolytic (Figure 1); the tumor cells in the bone increase osteoclast activity, eroding the bone.
+This bone lysis can cause pain, increase the risk of fracture, and produce hypercalcemia as calcium is released from the breakdown of mineralized bone.

-Lesions can also be osteoblastic, that is characterized by increased bone formation.
+Lesions can also be osteoblastic, that is, characterized by increased bone formation.
 Osteoblastic metastases are common in prostate cancer.
 Metastatic lesions can also be mixed (i.e., osteoblastic and osteolytic), as may be seen with breast cancer.
-Even if a lesion is osteoblastic or mixed, the bone architecture is abnormal and thus prone to fracture, though the risk of fracture is greatest with an osteolytic lesion.
+Though the risk of fracture is greatest with an osteolytic lesion, the bone architecture in osteoblastic or mixed lesions is also abnormal and thus prone to fracture as well.

 If a lesion is painful (Figure 2) and fracture risk is low, external beam radiotherapy alone may be used to provide symptomatic relief.
-It is also possible for patients with cancer to have diffuse skeletal pain without a focal lesion.
+It is also possible for patients with cancer to present with diffuse skeletal pain without a focal lesion.
 For these patients, bisphosphonate medication can be effective.

-If there is a focal lesion that is at high risk for fracture, or worse, has fractured already, orthopaedic surgery intervention will be needed.
+If there is a focal lesion that is at high risk for fracture, or worse, has fractured already, orthopaedic surgical intervention will be needed.

 Treatment of an impending or established pathologic fracture draws on many of the techniques that have been developed for the treatment of ordinary fractures in normal bone.
 There are, however, several important differences that must be kept in mind, including the following:

-- Patients with pathologic fractures from cancer metastases are suffering from a progressive systemic disease; clinical deterioration should be anticipated.
+- Patients with pathologic fractures from cancer metastases are suffering from a progressive systemic disease.
+As such, clinical deterioration should be anticipated.

-- Patients with metastases might be immunosuppressed – either by the cancer or its treatment.
+- Patients with metastases may be immunosuppressed – either by the cancer or its treatment.

-- Wound healing is often compromised and requires special attention by surgeons in closure techniques and obliteration of dead space.
+- Wound healing is often compromised and requires special attention by surgeons regarding closure techniques and the obliteration of dead space.

 - The timing of surgery, and the care needed before and after it, must be coordinated with medical and radiation oncologists, among other providers.

 - Normal bone healing processes are largely absent.
-Also, tumor might be interposed between the ends of the fractured bone.
+In addition, the tumor may be interposed between the ends of the fractured bone.
 Both factors point to a need for liberal use of bone cement at the time of surgery to fill in the gaps.

 - The patient’s prognosis may influence treatment decisions.
 Specifically, it is usually beneficial to offer a patient with metastatic cancer a procedure with the shortest recuperation time.
-That is, it might be reasonable to err on the side of perhaps doing a more extensive surgery as the initial procedure, to minimize the risk of re-operation.
+That is, it might be reasonable to consider a more extensive surgery as the initial procedure to minimize the risk of re-operation.
 Surgery for tumor metastases is guided by the axiom: “do the last surgery first.”
-(This principle also applies to treating fragility fractures in older patients without cancer as well.)
+(This principle also applies to treating fragility fractures in older patients without cancer.)

 Prior to treating a pathologic lesion in bone, it is essential to fully understand the lesion in question.

 In a patient with numerous pre-existing bony metastases, it may be very reasonable to assume that a newly detected bone lesion is yet another a manifestation of the established disease.
-However, the first time a lesion is detected in bone, even if there is a prior diagnosis of a cancer, a tissue diagnosis of the lesion must be made by biopsy prior to definitive treatment (see Figure 3).
+However, the first time a lesion is detected in bone, a tissue diagnosis of the lesion must be made by biopsy prior to definitive treatment, even if there is a prior diagnosis of a cancer (see Figure 3).

 Consider, for example, a woman with known breast cancer who presents with a lytic lesion of the femoral shaft.
 It should not be assumed that the femoral lesion is a metastasis from the breast, even though breast cancer commonly spreads to the bone.
-Assuming that the bone lesion is a metastasis from the breast risks operating in what turns out to be a sarcoma of the femur or, say, a renal cell carcinoma.
-Notably, the operation used for a breast metastasis would spread sarcoma cells down the shaft of the bone and may lead to an extensive (and otherwise preventable) amputation.
-Likewise, operating on a renal cell cancer – a very vascular tumor – may lead to massive blood loss unless appropriate precautions (such as pre-operative blood vessel embolization, as discussed below) were taken.
+Assuming without evidence that the bone lesion is a metastasis from the breast risks operating in what may turn out to be a sarcoma of the femur, for example, or a renal cell carcinoma.
+Notably, the standard operation used for a breast metastasis (the insertion of a nail) would spread sarcoma cells down the shaft of the bone and may lead to an extensive (and otherwise preventable) amputation.
+Likewise, operating on a renal cell cancer – a very vascular tumor – without appropriate precautions (such as pre-operative blood vessel embolization, as discussed below) may lead to massive blood loss.

 Most importantly, the biopsy should only be performed by members of a team with the expertise and capabilities to properly evaluate and treat the tumor.

-If a needle biopsy cannot be performed, or if it does not provide a diagnosis, open biopsy can be considered.
+If a needle biopsy cannot be performed, or if it does not provide a diagnosis, open biopsy may be considered.
 Open biopsies should be performed in a manner that does not interfere with any subsequent surgery.
-Thus, the surgeon should use the smallest possible incision, and position it in line or with consideration with any incisions that might be used in a future procedure.
+Thus, the surgeon should use the smallest possible incision and position it in line with any incisions that might be used in a future procedure.
 Meticulous hemostasis should be maintained, with all efforts taken to not contaminate other structures.

-It is advisable to obtain a frozen section at the time of the open biopsy, to make sure that sufficient tissue is available, even if a definitive diagnosis cannot be made on frozen section.
+It is advisable to obtain a frozen section at the time of the open biopsy to ensure that sufficient tissue is available, even if a definitive diagnosis cannot be made on frozen section.